 The SYS\$SETEF and SYS\$CLREF services return successful status codes that indicate whether the specified flag was set or cleared when the service was called.
 The caller can thus determine the previous state of the flag, if necessary.
-The codes returned are SS\$ WASSET and SS\$ WASCLR.
+The codes returned are SS\$WASSET and SS\$WASCLR.

 All event flags in a common event flag cluster are initially clear when the cluster is created.
-Section 6.8.10 describes the creation of common event flag clusters.
+Section 6.8.10, "Example of Using a Common Event Flag Cluster" describes the creation of common event flag clusters.